Process and Schedule

 We appreciate your time and interest in applying for a grant from the Kuni Foundation.

-If you have any questions about our grant program or application process, please contact Robyn Shuey via e-mail at robyn@kunifoundation.org
+If you have any questions about our grant program or application process, please contact us via email at grants@kunifoundation.org